moonad-dotnet/moonad/README.md

 ### Option

-This monad, also known as `Maybe`, has as its goal preventing the `NullReferenceException`.
-Once a potentially null value is converted to Option it's evaluated to a `Some` instance, which carry the value, or a `None` instance, which replaces the `null` and let the client works as it doesn't exists.
+This monad, also known as `Maybe`, has as its goal preventing the `NullReferenceException` by notifying the existence or absense of a value.
+Once a potentially null, or simply absent, value is converted to Option it's evaluated to a `Some` instance, which carry the value, or a `None` instance, which replaces the `null` and let the client works as `null` doesn't exists.

 Example 1 - Preventing null from a 3rd party lib:
 ```c#